docker/docs/contribute/style/grammar.md

 ### Best practice:

-- Stay consistent - don't switch between contractions and their spelled-out equivalents in body copy or Ul text.
+- Stay consistent - don't switch between contractions and their spelled-out equivalents in body copy or UI text.
 - Avoid negative contractions (can't, don't, wouldn't, and shouldn't) whenever possible.
 Try to rewrite your sentence to align with our helpful approach that puts the focus on solutions, not problems.
 - Never contract a noun with is, does, has, or was as this can make it look like the noun is possessive.
 Your container is ready.
 Your container’s ready.